This post was most recently updated on June 4th, 2020

 - A time table of your studies/class.
 (Your college will provide you the time table.)

 What about those who are working full time?

-There are students who are working for 10-12 hours a day.
-They are only supposed to work for 20 hours a week, i.e. 3 hours a day.
+Some students are working for 10-12 hours a day.
+They are only supposed to work for 20 hours a week, i.e., 3 hours a day.
 But they are working for more than that.

 - Without a doubt, they are doing it illegally.

 - Don’t forget that they are violating the law, and when they get caught, there will be punishment.

 - Not only the students but the one who has given them the job, will also either have to pay the fine or face imprisonment.